Family History, The Trading Post & MuseumDowntown Taos Bed and Breakfasts

 He was a self-taught silversmith and in his shop he trained and employed Navajo and Taos Pueblo Indians where they made jewelry and native craftworks for the growing tourist trade.
 Their customers included Millicent Rogers, Mabel Dodge Luhan and Queen Marie of Romania.

-Ralph corresponded with well known German author, Karl May, supplying him with items for his museum collection and study in Radebeul, Germany.
+Ralph corresponded with well known German author, Karl May, supplying him with items for study and display in his museum collection in Radebeul, Germany.

 "Rowena" by Nicolai Fechin 1933In 1933, Ralph married beautiful, young, Rowena Matteson, twenty five years his junior.
 In 1936 they had a daughter, Nina Cristina, and in 1938, a son, Ouray Emerson, named for Chief Ouray of the Uncompahgre Utes.
 Together they ran the Rowena with baby Nina, 1937trading post, and opened La Doña Luz Restaurant, which they operated together until Ralph passed away in 1948.

 Ralph was a close friend of Mabel Dodge Luhan and was part of her inner circle of friends, artists and writers.
-She is remembered as a facilitator and patron of the arts, bringing together creative people and introducing them to this magical place she loved so much.
+A patron of the arts, she brought together many of the famous and soon-to-be-famous creative talents of the time and introduced them to the magical and inspiring place she loved so much.
 Georgia O'Keeffe, Ansel Adams and D.H.
 Lawrence were among those she lured to the area.

 Ralph and Mabel often joked about being buried together.
 Years later when Mabel passed on, Frank Waters recalled their playful banter and remarked, "I don't think Ralph would mind moving over a bit for Mabel".
 And with Rowena's approval, it was done.
-Mabel was the last person to be interred in The Kit Carson Memorial Cemetery.
+Mabel was buried next to her dear old friend in the Kit Carson Cemetary...

 Rowena and Paul about 1975After Ralph's death in 1948, Rowena closed the shop and married J. Paul Martinez.